sparklemotion/nokogiri/README.md

 ## Support

-There are open-source tutorials (to which we invite contributions!) here: http://nokogiri.org/tutorials
+All official documentation is posted at https://nokogiri.org (the source for which is at https://github.com/sparklemotion/nokogiri.org/, and we welcome contributions).

 * The Nokogiri mailing list is active: https://groups.google.com/group/nokogiri-talk
 * The Nokogiri bug tracker is here: https://github.com/sparklemotion/nokogiri/issues
 * Before filing a bug report, please read our submission guidelines: http://nokogiri.org/tutorials/getting_help.html
-* The IRC channel is #nokogiri on freenode.
+* The IRC channel is `#nokogiri` on freenode.
+* The project's GitHub wiki has an excellent community-maintained [Cheat Sheet](https://github.com/sparklemotion/nokogiri/wiki/Cheat-sheet) which might be useful.

 Consider subscribing to [Tidelift][tidelift] which provides license assurances and timely security notifications for your open source dependencies, including Nokogiri.
 [Tidelift][tidelift] subscriptions also help the Nokogiri maintainers fund our [automated testing](https://ci.nokogiri.org) which in turn allows us to ship releases, bugfixes, and security updates more often.